timtnleeProject/skeletons/README.md

 You might bother with data validation.

-(notice: there were some mistkes in Readme examples and were fixed at version 0.0.6)
+(notice: there were some mistakes in Readme examples and were fixed at version 0.0.6)

 ```javascript
 if(typeof data!=='object'||data===null) throw 'options must be an object'